luisadha/.customrc/README.md

 2. then download the Ccbins by Zackptg5 module at https://zackptg5.com/downloads/ccbins_v9.2.zip, then install bash binnary

-3. finally download the Busybox Ndk module by Osm0asis at https://forum.xda-developers.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/
+3. last requirement  download the Busybox Ndk module by Osm0asis at https://forum.xda-developers.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/

-Place files to /sdcard
+Place this files to /sdcard